Juveloper/WOSAssist/README.md

 # WOSAssist

-**WOSAssist** is an Android application designed to streamline order management.
-Users can securely sign in/out, create new orders (with image uploads), search for orders, and view order details.
-Firebase is used for authentication, Firestore, and Storage.
+**WOSAssist** is an Android application for creating orders.
+Users can log in and out, create new orders (with image uploads), search for orders, and view a details page.
+I use Firebase for my backend.

 ## Demo Video